GLEAM® Instruction in the Classroom

 • Include a balance of individual and communal learning opportunities in which they prioritize group, rather than individual growth and success.

-As a result, student experiences embody GLEAMTM.
+As a result, student experiences will embody GLEAM instruction.
 We believe, given these conditions, students will:

-• Experience a collaborative, student-centered learning partnership with the teacher - in which the teacher provides both cognitively challenging work and the supports required to struggle productively with that work.
+• Experience a collaborative, student-centered learning partnership with the teacher in which the teacher provides cognitively challenging work and the support required to struggle productively with that work.

 • Have entry points to grade-level content that they see as meaningful.